On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: Compactly induced representations

 \subsection{Admissibility}

-In \S\ref{s:vanishing-Jacquet} we discussed the vanishing of Jacquet modules of certain induced representations $\cind^G_J \chi$, but did not otherwise describe the structure of these representations $\cind^G_J \chi$.
-We now present a lemma giving a condition for these induced representations (and slightly more general ones) to be finite direct sums of supercuspidals, which follows quickly from that they are admissible.
+In \S\ref{s:vanishing-Jacquet}, we discussed the vanishing of Jacquet modules of certain induced representations $\cind^{G(F)}_J \chi$, but did not otherwise describe their structure.
+We now present a lemma giving a condition for such an induced representation (and some more general ones) to be admissible, in which case it follows that it is a finite direct sums of supercuspidals.
+The lemma has some similarities with~\cite[\S{III.2}]{Harish-Chandra:analysis-padic-gps}.

-\begin{lemma}Let $F = \kappa \pseries{t}$, $G$ a semisimple group over $\kappa$, $J$ a compact open subgroup of $G ( \kappa\bseries{t})$, and $\sigma$ a smooth finite-dimensional representation of $J$.
+\begin{lemma}Let $F = \kappa \pseries{t}$, $G$ a semisimple group over $\kappa$, $J$ a compact open subgroup of $G (F)$, and $\sigma$ a smooth finite-dimensional representation of $J$.
 Suppose for any proper parabolic subgroup $P$ of $G(F)$, with unipotent radical $N$, the restricted representation $\sigma |_{ J \cap N }$ does not contain the trivial representation.
 Then $\cind^{G(F)}_J(\sigma)$ is a finite direct sum of supercuspidal representations. \end{lemma}

-The same assertion holds for an unramified group $G$ over a local field $F$ of characteristic zero.
-The semisimplicity condition is necessary because we take $J$ to be compact; for $G$ reductive, one would require that $J$ is compact-modulo-center, see~\cite{Bushnell:c-ind}.